It's Always Sunny in Philadelphia season 6: Reception

 The sixth season received positive reviews.
 On Rotten Tomatoes, it has an approval rating of 94% with an average score of 8.3 out of 10 based on 16 reviews.
-The website's critical consensus reads, "Cleverly folding Kaitlyn Olson's real-life pregnancy into the plot with characteristic perversity, It's Always Sunny's sixth season sees the Gang trying – and failing – to grow up."
+The website's critical consensus reads, "Cleverly folding Kaitlin Olson's real-life pregnancy into the plot with characteristic perversity, It's Always Sunny's sixth season sees the Gang trying – and failing – to grow up."